mam10eks/ir-lab-sose-2023/milestone-02/README.md

 docker run --rm -ti -p 8888:8888 -v ${PWD}:/workspace ir-lab-milestone-02
 ```

-If we build the image, it already comes with the four jupyter notebooks that we linked above, so lets run them locally.

 # Step 2: Test your retrieval approach locally

 The image that we have created already has a script `/workspace/run-pyterrier-notebook.py` embedded (see the [source if you want more information](https://github.com/tira-io/ir-experiment-platform/blob/main/tira-ir-starters/pyterrier/run-pyterrier-notebook.py)).